Skip to main content

 Fernie Alpine Resort

-A world-class snowsport resort during the winter with 142 runs on five vast alpine bowls.
+A world-class snowsport resort during the winter with 145 runs on five vast alpine bowls.
 Fernie’s legendary resort has sublimely groomed beginner runs, long blues and gorgeous glading, plus plenty of steep and deep adventures.
+Experience a mountain playground in the summer with a Bike Park, guided nature walks, kids forest playground, Interpretive Centre and more.

 Fernie Golf & Country Club